Updated:

 The revelation of the scandal led to legal authorities taking action to punish the offense.
 Liang was named in a jury indictment in the American District Court of Detroit where he pleaded guilty to have defrauded the US by violating the Clean Air Act (Beene, 2016).
 Some of the evidence to reveal the deliberate actions to violate the law came from the narration of the engineer and mail communications among the company engineers (Beene, 2016).
 The court allowed Liang to cooperate with the US government in the ongoing investigation of the scandal involving VW.
 This would put pressure on company management.

 This scandal further affected the company management, customers, and company sales.
 The scandal made customers lose trust in the company vehicles, which was associated with reduced sales both in the US and other parts of the country.
 In South America, the sales dropped by 27.6% while Russia experienced a 16.3% decline (Saarinen, 2016).
 The sales in the US dropped by 5.7% while North America registered a decrease of 2.1% (Saarinen, 2016).
 The management further committed itself to find a solution through its suggestions.
 For instance, the company decided to buy back all of its cars from US customers or fix the software problems and offer some compensation (Mouawad & Jensen, 2015).
-Many engineer suspects were suspended, and the company chief executive officer resigned (Mouawad & Jensen, 2015).
+Many engineer suspects were suspended, and the company’s chief executive officer resigned (Mouawad & Jensen, 2015).
 Therefore, the scandal affected many stakeholders in different ways.

 Conclusion

 The unethical and illegal VW’s fuel emission scandal had substantial repercussions to the company, the American judicial and environmental regulatory agencies, the company management and engineers, and most importantly, the customers.
 The engineering department led by Liang deliberately planned to cheat on the US emission tests by installing a defeat device software.
 The revelation of the scandal compelled the company to respond by addressing the problem.
-Furthermore, the losses were incurred mainly because of the poor reputation in customers.
-The culprit was taken to court and pleaded guilty of the offense in addition to promising cooperation with the US investigative agencies.
+Furthermore, the losses were incurred mainly because of the poor reputation of customers.
+The culprit was taken to court and pleaded guilty to the offense in addition to promising cooperation with the US investigative agencies.

 References